yssource/crp/src/idioms/data_modeling/tagged_unions.md

 check can be optimized away.

 Much like how in the C++ example accessing an inactive variant is undefined behavior, reaching `unreachable_unchecked` is also undefined behavior.
+As with any `unsafe`-based performance optimizations, you always should measure the performance impact of safety checks first, and only reach for unsafe code if absolutely necessary.

 ```rust
 # enum Shape {